Extraocular Myositis In Dogs: The Whites Of My Dog’s Eyes Are Swollen

 Ace’s story

-I want to share my dog’s experience with extraocular myositis (also called polymyositis) in the hope that it might help someone else get proper treatment for his or her dog.
+I want to share my dog’s experience with extraocular myositis (also called a localized immune-mediated myositis) in the hope that it might help someone else get proper treatment for his or her dog.

 According to the canine eye specialist who eventually diagnosed my dog, extraocular myositis is caused by an allergic reaction that makes the muscles in the back of the dog’s eyes begin to swell.